mmoaay/kids-story-teller/README.md

 # Kids Story Teller

-A kids' story teller application that leverages Whisper for offline speech recognition and interacts with a local instance of the Ollama API for generating text responses.
+A kids' story teller application that leverages Whisper for offline speech recognition, interacts with a local instance of the Ollama API for generating text responses, and uses a locally installed Stable Diffusion model for image generation.
 This application combines several technologies:
 - **Speech Recognition:** Uses [Whisper](https://github.com/openai/whisper) for converting speech to text.
 - **Language Processing:** Integrates with [Ollama](https://ollama.ai/) for generating language responses.
+- **Image Generation:** Utilizes a Stable Diffusion model through the [diffusers](https://huggingface.co/docs/diffusers/index) library with a cancellation mechanism to ensure that if a new image generation request arrives, the previous one is canceled.
-- **Text-to-Speech:** Employs [pyttsx3](https://pypi.org/project/pyttsx3/) for converting text to audible speech.
+- **Text-to-Speech:** Uses [gTTS](https://gtts.readthedocs.io/) for converting text to audible speech.
 - **Graphical Interface:** Uses [Pygame](https://www.pygame.org/) for a basic visual interface.
 - **Configuration Management:** Supports YAML-based configuration for easy customization.